ephsarah/ephsarah.github.io/_posts/2019-09-12-example-post.md

 # Sarah Yang
 ## Williams College 2020, Comparative Literature

-Very little sewing experience.
-(I think I practiced a bit in Girl Scouts, but 4th grade was a long time ago.)
+I have very little sewing experience.
+(I think I practiced a bit in Girl Scouts, but 4th grade feels like a long time ago!)

-Zero programming experience.
+I have no programming experience.
 Excited to learn!
 And, in general, I'm excited to get a better understanding of what software engineers do.

-1 boring fact: I bought a plant at Stop & Shop last week.
+1 boring fact about me: I bought a plant at Stop & Shop last week.
 She goes by Glinda.